fintechstudios/ververica-platform-k8s-operator/README.md

 Please have a look at the [`docs`](docs/README.md) for information on getting started using the operator.

+### Editions

+This operator works with both the Community and Enterprise editions of the Ververica Platform, with the caveats:
+* `VpNamespaces` are not supported by the Community Edition, so the manager will not register those resources
+* The `spec.metadata.namespace` field must either be left unset or set explicitly to `default` for all `Vp` resources

+Find out more about [the editions here](https://www.ververica.com/pricing-editions).

 ## Running

 To run the binary directly, after building run `./bin/manager`.